-We have been accustomed to seeing the fantastic vibrant color of nebulae, galaxies, and planets in books, magazines, and now the internet.
+We have been accustomed to seeing the fantastic vibrant color of nebulae, galaxies, and planets.
+Thanks to Hubble and now James Webb telescopes.
 Who wouldn’t be amazed by the Crayola colors of nebulae, the pink patches of star formations in a galaxy’s spiral arms and the blue hues of starlight reflected in cosmic dust.
 Even the amazing colors of the planets, themselves are fantastic.

 So, Why are Planets Black & White in my Telescope?

 In low light human eyes use Rod cells to see.
 These cells are open to receive a small amount of photons at the expense of seeing detail or color.
 Photons through a telescope are reduced and your eye uses Rod cells because it requires hundreds of photons to enable a reception of color and detail.

 Let’s dig a little deeper and see how to to get some color through a telescope.